Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Indoctrination Process

-Before starting full-time college, STA-21 participants must attend the 8-week Naval Science Institute (NSI) at Officer Training Command Newport, RI to complete required officer professional core competencies.
+Before starting full-time college, STA-21 participants must complete an 8-week Naval Science Institute (NSI) course at Officer Training Command Newport, RI.
+This covers essential officer training.

-Only unrestricted line communities (Nuclear, Surface Warfare Officer, Pilot, Naval Flight Officer (NFO), Special Warfare, and Explosive Ordnance Disposal) will be available for candidates as options.
+Graduates enter as Ensigns in the Navy’s unrestricted line.
+Their career options include Nuclear, Surface Warfare Officer, Pilot, Naval Flight Officer (NFO), Special Warfare, and Explosive Ordnance Disposal.

 Service Obligation

-Those who drop out of flight training will have to pay a fee, as stated in OPNAVINST 1420.1B.
+Dropping out of flight training comes with a financial penalty, as outlined in OPNAVINST 1420.1B.

 Core Option Benefits

-Students in STA-21 are not eligible for tuition help from the Navy’s Tuition Program, but they can use funds from the Montgomery GI Bill and other benefits listed in Title 38 to pay for school.
+STA-21 students can’t use the Navy’s Tuition Assistance program but can use the Montgomery GI Bill and other benefits under Title 38 to help pay for school.

 STA-21 Pilot and Naval Flight Officer (NFO) Option